 <supports-gl-texture android:name="GL_OES_compressed_ETC1_RGB8_texture" /> <supports-gl-texture android:name="GL_OES_compressed_paletted_texture" />

 <supports-gl-texture>declarations as part of handling or interacting with your application.
-For this reason, it's very important that you declare all of the texture compression formats (from the list below) that your application is capable of supporting.
+For this reason, it's very important that you declare all the texture compression formats from the following list that your application supports.

-Applications and devices typically declare their supported GL texture compression formats using the same set of well-known strings, as listed below.
-The set of format strings may grow over time, as needed, and since the values are strings, applications are free to declare other formats as needed.
+Applications and devices typically declare their supported GL texture compression formats using the following set of well-known strings.
+The set of format strings might grow over time, as needed.
+Since the values are strings, applications are free to declare other formats as needed.